antoniodegou/web-portfolio-mod1/README.md

 Shields.io To add badges to the README.
-Hoverify - responsiveness testing on several devices freeformatter.com - to prettify HTML CSS and javascript files
+Hoverify - responsiveness testing on several devices freeformatter.com - to prettify HTML CSS and javascript files ImageOptim - OSX app to compress images for README file

 ### Vite JS (Frontend Tooling)

 Vite js is a great starter project; you can add any dependencies and have live reloading as you save your HTML or CSS.
 In addition, it updates all browsers automatically.
 Some of their features go over my head, but one that gave me peace of mind was that it gets rid of any code that is not in use; for example, non of the bootstrap classes that are not in use do not get passed to the final CSS file.
 So that makes for smaller files.
 There is also a separation of production files and final files.
+A lot of configuring can go into ViteJS; I integrated JS, CSS, and SVG as modules, so it bundles everything into a "docs" file.
+All CSS and JS files are exported minimised.

 ### Languages Used